Sebastiaan-Alvarez-Rodriguez/SwarmTorrent/PEER2TRACKER.md

 ## Register for a peertable
-When peers want, they can register themselves on a list of trackers.
+If peers want, they can register themselves on a tracker.
-Once registered, fellow peers will send requests to send_join_req a local network.
+This makes them directly visible to peers requesting the peer table of that tracker.

-Peers register using a [TrackerMessage](/src/shared/connection/message/tracker/message.h) containing tag `REGISTER`, with in the body a hash for a torrentfile and a port `x` to register.
+Note: You should only issue registrations if you are the 'initial' peer, the only one having the data.

-The system sends `OK` on successfully registering.
+ 1. Peers sends a [TrackerMessage](/src/shared/connection/message/tracker/message.h) containing tag `REGISTER`, with in the body a hash for a torrentfile and a port `x` to register.
+ 2. Tracker replies with `OK` on successful registration.
 It sends `ERROR` if no such torrentfile hash is found.

 ## Local Discovery
 Trackers can ask peers to share their peertables.
 The tracker uses this to update its list of known peers for a given torrent.